TanStack/table/docs/src/pages/docs/api/useGroupBy.md

   - Must be **memoized**
   - Defaults to `defaultGroupByFn`
   - This function is responsible for grouping rows based on the `state.groupBy` keys provided.
 It's very rare you would need to customize this function.
+- `reorderGroupedColumns: Bool`
+  - Defaults to `true`
+  - Re-orders columns by [...groupedColumns, nonGroupedColumns ]
+  - Set it to `false` in order to save column order being influenced by grouping.

 ### Column Options